Rev. 13 June 2016, Gen. 78

-John Graves (16) was born about 1834 in Newton, GA.
+John E. Graves (16) was born about 1834 in Newton Co., GA, and died in 1901 in Lone Oak, Hunt Co., TX.
 He married Mary F. Newland.
-She was born about 1845 in MO, and both her parents were born in KY.
+She was born about 1844 in MO, and died in 1924 in Lone Oak, Hunt Co., TX.
+Both her parents were born in KY.
 They were in the 1880 census for Precinct 4, Hunt Co., TX, page 518C, with his mother, Margaret Graves, 86, living with them.
 John was a farmer.
 All their children were born in TX.

 Children - Graves